Chromatic activity window of periodic fast radio bursts: FRB 20121102A and FRB 20180916B: Discussion

+The finding of chromaticity in FRB~20180916B imposed a constraint on progenitors models; models had to explain activity that started earlier and narrowed at higher frequencies. \citet{Li_2021} proposed that the chromatic behaviour of FRB~20180916B is consistent with theories where the periodicity is given by a slowly rotating or freely precessing magnetar.
+This mechanism is based on radius-to-frequency mapping (RFM) or altitude-dependent emission.
+The emissions at lower frequency originate at a higher altitude in the magnetosphere, where the lines of magnetic field diverge, creating an wider emission cone.
+The chromatic behaviour would arise from the emission cone staying aligned with the observer for longer, and the phase drift would be due to the higher magnetic polar angles observed at lower frequency bands.

+\citet{2019ApJ...879....4W} proposed ultra-long period magnetars (ULPMs) as an explanation for repeating FRBs, where stress accumulates in a low-twist magnetosphere and is released during short magnetar bursts, producing coherent radio emission that escapes as FRBs.
+Building on this framework, \citet{Bilous_2025} applied the ULPM model to FRB~20201124A, which resembles the chromatic behaviour of FRB~20180916B.
+In the model, the RFM is used to explain the frequency dependence of the active window, but the authors noted a large difference in timescales for which the model must account.
+While pulsar active windows last fractions of a second, FRB activity windows can last for days.
+The authors argued that this discrepancy can be naturally resolved if FRBs originate from ULPMs with spin periods of several weeks or longer.

+In addition to the long periodicity, FRB~20121102A introduces a new challenge; the broadening of the activity window at higher frequencies. \citet{Lyutikov_2020} proposed a binary comb model (BCM) that is generated when a pulsar orbits a massive O/B star and interacts with its wind.
+The periodicity arises from the free-free absorption in the primary wind of the star.
+The stellar wind is optically thick and too dense for radio waves, and a transparency funnel in the stellar wind is thus created by the pulsar.
+The bursts would only be visible when the line of sight is aligned with this cone.
+Since the free-free strongly depends on frequency, the wind will become more transparent at higher frequencies, which would allow bursts to escape from a wider range of angles.
+This would create an extended active window at a higher frequency.

+\citet{Ioka_2020} included two additional opacity models for the BCM.
+The fist model is the $\tau$-crossing mode, where the orbit intersects the photosphere, the pulsar FRB enters and exits the photosphere periodically, and the periodicity is explained by the temporal variation of the optical depth.
+The second model is the inverse funnel mode, in which the companion wind plunges into the wind of the pulsar FRB, inverting the direction of the funnel.
+In both of these cases, the implication is that the active window is wider at higher frequencies.

+While FRB~20180916B shows a narrowing activity window at higher frequencies, seemingly contradicting the BCM predictions, FRB~20121102A presents a chromatic behaviour that is consistent with the model.
+Progenitor models must reconcile these differences within a single framework.
+Importantly, it should be differentiated whether the window dependence with frequency is intrinsic to the emission, due to propagation, or due to an observational bias \citet{Wada_2021}.

-\subsection{Isotropic Energy}
+\subsection{Isotropic energy}

-With the dataset we also corroborate whether the burst properties exhibit any phase-dependent behaviour.
-We analysed the distribution of isotropic burst energies, the waiting times and the burst width for FRB~20121102A as a function of activity phase.
+With the dataset, we also corroborated whether the burst properties exhibit a phase-dependent behaviour.
+We analysed the distribution of isotropic burst energies, the waiting times, and the burst width for FRB~20121102A as a function of activity phase.